 In organizations every individual is accountable for his or her own engagement; anyone with direct reports must coach team members to higher levels of engagement and manage his or her own engagement; and executives set the tone for high morale and motivation plus shoulder the responsibilities of individuals and managers.

-We also explore the specific roles and responsibilities of the workforce in building a more engaged organization.
+We also explore the specific roles and responsibilities of the workforce in building a more engaged organization in this employee engagement study.
 Our focus: individual employees, managers, and executives.
 These three roles are incremental, depending on someone’s level in the organization.

 - We see stable or rising engagement levels in regions around the world.

 - “Intent to stay,” a main predictor of future turnover, remains stable.
 While engagement and intent to stay are directly correlated, the specific dynamics of retention appear to vary significantly from one region of the world to the next.

 - The dynamics of tenure, level and age remain the same – as people grow more experienced and vested in their work, or more senior in the organization, engagement increases.

 - While gender is not a significant factor of engagement in western economies, large gaps in engagement levels between men and women are apparent in India, the Persian Gulf and South America.

 - When it comes to drivers of engagement, clarity on the organization’s priorities, getting feedback, having opportunities to use skills, and career development remain at the top of the list for a majority of employees.
 What these factors mean in practice, however, can be deeply personal.